Remembering Cristiano Ronaldo’s one and only Man United hat-trick

-With just three minutes remaining, he finally sealed his treble by sending a defender for a hotdog before firing a deflected shot past Given, taking his tally to 22 goals for the season.
+With just three minutes remaining, he finally sealed his treble by sending Cacapa back to Tyneside before firing a deflected shot past Given, taking his tally to 22 goals for the season.

 Ronaldo couldn’t hide his delight when the ball hit the back of the net for the third time.

 — The Football Ministry (@TFM_TWEETS) September 12, 2021

 Tevez managed to rub salt into Newcastle’s wounds by adding a sixth goal, and former United midfielder Alan Smith was shown a red card in injury time.